-|We start taking adoption applications as soon as the puppies are born, starting with the families that are on our wait-list.
-For the remaining puppies, our adoption process starts with you sending us a request for an adoption application.
+|We start taking adoption applications as soon as the puppies are born, starting with the families that are on our wait-list, going in order of date of submission and sex, pattern and color of interest submitted on the wait-list form. |

 In order to assure the best and safest environment for our puppies, we hold off on setting up puppy visits with their awaiting families.
 We have a "closed home/environment," until they are 4 weeks old.
 We post tons of videos and photos on our Facebook page and YouTube so you can watch your baby growing up, never missing all of the adorable moments.

-When the puppies turn 4 weeks old we can then accept appointments for a brief visit that will require a stringent decontamination process before you are able to touch or be in the presence of the puppy.
+When the puppies turn 4 weeks old we can then accept appointments for a brief visit that will require masks and a stringent decontamination process before you are able to touch or be in the presence of the puppy.
 There are no children allowed at this visit.
 As for resident dogs of the adoptive family, unfortunately, we do not offer the option of bringing outside dogs to visit the puppies.
 It would be very dangerous to the litter and very stressful for mommy and the rest of our pack.